 Preventing introduction of other non-native species

-At King Edward Point, every care is taken to reduce the risk of further spreading these introduced species to other parts of the island and also ensure we do not introduce new alien species.
+At King Edward Point, every care is taken to reduce the risk of further spreading these introduced species to other parts of the island and ensure no new alien species are introduced.

 Fresh produce is inspected in a purpose-built secure building and washed upon delivery, and any non-native species found are preserved and returned for identification.
 New protocols ensure that before arrival, visitors scrub their footwear and inspect their clothing, particularly velcro in waterproofs to remove any visual signs of seeds and soils.

-Everyone takes their turn to do the cleaning, cook evening meals and make bread on a daily rota.
+Staff take turns to cook, clean and make bread.
 Traditionally, a more formal three-course meal is prepared for Saturday evenings.

 Comprehensive training in navigation and search and rescue techniques is provided initially in the UK and continued upon arrival.
 This is essential in helping ensure the safety of station personnel.
 The doctor provides first aid training and more advanced training in the use of the medical equipment.

-BAS scientists are undertaking a programme of scientific research at the new facility under contract to the GSGSSI, which is aimed at providing sound scientific advice to assist in the sustainable management of the valuable commercial fisheries around the island.
+A core BAS research goal is to provide sound scientific advice to assist in the sustainable management of the valuable commercial fisheries around the island.